craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | Four Point Emitter |          |               |                   |

 #### Miner's Savior
 > A stony grey liquid typically stored in clay or glass vials.
-When exposed to oxygen, the substance sprouts upward and quickly solidifies - when used within mineshafts, this
+When exposed to oxygen, the substance sprouts upward and quickly solidifies - when used within a mineshaft or tunnel, this results in a temporary support pillar that may prevent a deadly collapse.

-...
+When exposed, create a (G * 5) foot diameter pillar that is (G * 10) feet tall made of false stone.

 **Ingredients**;
 - XXX

 #### Immobility Core
 >

 ...